Kristján Gíslason: Career

 Kristján graduated from Menntaskólinn við Hamrahlíð in 1976.
 He worked as a programmer and a systems analyst for Samband íslenskra samvinnufélaga (SÍS) from 1976 to 1985 and later ran his own company, Radíómiðun, which specialized in maritime telecommunications, fish-finding equipment and navigation systems for the fishing fleet, from 1985 to 2013.

 Travels

 With his father's encouraging words: “Never stop daring!“ in mind, he set out to plan a 3-month-long motorcycle tour around the world in 2014, at the age of 58.
 Originally planning to ride with other motorcyclists, he ended up riding solo across the globe – and the trip lasted 10 months instead of three.
 Kristján rode almost 48,000 km (close to 30,000 miles) through 35 countries on five continents.

+Kristján‘s wife, Ásdís, joined him on many of his subsequent journeys on the motorcycle, e.g. touring the U.S., Australia, New Zealand and around Europe and later parts of the Middle East, Patagonia and Japan.

 Personal life

 Kristján is married to Ásdís Rósa Baldursdóttir.
 They have three sons: Gísli (1981), Baldur (1983), and Árni (1989), and 5 grandchildren.